 Brilliant City Days Out From Leeds

-Leeds is perfectly located for exploring, with excellent public transport connections across the UK.
-It’s also close to awesome cities which make for great days out!
+Leeds is ideally located for exploring, with excellent public transport connections across the UK.
+It’s also close to fantastic cities, which make for great days out!
 Here are my favourites:

 The medieval city of York is the ultimate day trip from Leeds for you!
 Recently voted the #1 city to visit in the UK, there are so many things to do in York to keep you busy on a day out or even for a full weekend trip.

-One of the best things to do in York is visiting the iconic York Minster – York’s splendid gothic cathedral – to marvel at the famous 15th century Rose Window, and to climb the 275 narrow steps in the tower for the ultimate city view.
+One of the best things to do in York is to visit York Minster, York’s splendid gothic cathedral, to marvel at the famous 15th-century Rose Window, and to climb the 275 narrow steps in the tower for the ultimate city view.

 The narrow, winding Shambles is considered the best-preserved medieval street in the world, plus it’s said to be J.K.
 Rowling’s inspiration for Diagon Alley in the Harry Potter books!
 Expect to see higgledy-piggledy buildings, treasure-trove book shops, quirky eateries, plus a shop where you can park your broomstick outside while you browse!

-Before you head back to Leeds, pop into one of York’s fabulous, individual pubs for a drink or two.
+To finish your day trip from Leeds, pop into one of York’s fabulous individual pubs for a drink or two.
 Some of the most interesting include The Golden Fleece (the oldest pub in York), The House of the Trembling Madness and The Evil Eye!

 York is just a 30-minute direct train journey away from Leeds, making it perfect for an easy day out.